Kashish (serial): Plot

-On the first day of shooting Mona had to rush Priya to Dr Merchant's hospital due to an appendix pain instead of going for the shoot.
+On the first day of the shooting, Mona had to rush Priya to Dr. Merchant's hospital due to appendix pain instead of going for the shoot.
 She tries to leave a message which isn't delivered to Rahul by an envious co-actress.
 Rahul fumes & packs up and decides to sack Mohana from the show.
 He's later informed by Mrs Anand about the medical emergency at Mona's end as she coincidentally happened to be at the same hospital for her regular checkups where Priya was admitted.
 Rahul meets Mona at the hospital & offers to drop her home.
 On the way they have a tensed conversation, however Rahul takes back his decision of sacking her.

 During the shoots Rahul starts falling for Mohana for her grace, acting skills & helpful & composed nature, whereas Mohana also feels attracted to Rahul due to his professionalism.

 On the end of the shoot, a shivering & sick man named Mohit Appears at the door of Mohana's room at the shooting site & asks for her help.
 Mona soon rushes him to the hospital while leaving a message with Rahul's production manager.
 Rahul sees her leaving with this unknown man and gets enraged & jealous as he expected Mohana to have informed him personally before leaving.
 However the Production Manager informs Rahul that she left the message to him since Rahul had a Do not disturb sign hanging on his door.

 A frustrated and jealous Rahul disrespects Mohana when she visits to collect her pay cheque indirectly pointing towards Mohit & her other friends.
 Mohana refuses to take the cheque & leaves in rage while telling Rahul to learn some humanity.

 Meanwhile their show is a success & launches Mohana to huge popularity & demand.
 While, Priya & Dr Merchant get married.
 Mrs Anand calls Mohana to congratulate & celebrate her & Rahul's success & calls for a party to which Mohana declines the offer and ends the call abruptly.